strathclyde-artificial-intelligence/pstnlib/README.md

 ```

-PSTNLIB has the following optional dependencies:
+PSTNLIB has the following dependencies:

 - [https://www.gurobi.com/](GUROBI) (Linear programming solver used in the optimisation.
-A free academic license is available on their website.)
+A free academic license is available on their website.
+- [https://github.com/strathclyde-artificial-intelligence/otpl](OTPL) (Open Task Planning Library, a suite of tools for dealing with PDDL in python (installed as dependency))

 ### Literature